Major research interests

 BA (Hons), Politics, Whitman College

-Sam is an ESRC Future Research Leader Fellow and Senior Lecturer in International Development at the School of Social and Political Science.
+Sam is an ESRC Future Research Leader Fellow and Senior Lecturer at the Centre of African Studies, in the School of Social and Political Science.
 Broadly speaking, his current work engages conceptual and methodological debates in the study of socio-environmental injustice, development, displacement, contemporary coloniality and political ecology, with a current focus on community-driven research methods and narratives of struggle and collective mobilisation for change.
 In 2020, he was a recipient of a Principal's Teaching Award, as a PI for a collaborative project on decolonial and anti-racist praxis in teaching and learning, focused on experiences amid the COVID pandemic in a project bringing together other academic faculty members and student-researchers.
+He is the Principal Investigator of four recent grants, three of which focus on climate disaster, migration, and displacement along the Zimbabwe-Mozambique border, and one on transformative anti-colonial pedagogies in learning about displacement in the current era:

 Main teaching responsibilities